Covering techniques in Auslander-Reiten theory: Preliminaries

-Let $\Gamma$ be a component of $\Gamma({\rm mod}\,A)$ endowed with a modulation as above.
+Let $\Gamma$ be a component of $\Gamma(\mathrm{mod}\,A)$ endowed with its standard modulation.
 As proved in \cite[Sect.
 2]{MR748232}, the mesh-category $\k(\Gamma)$ does not depend on the choice of the almost split sequences used to define the modulation up to an isomorphism of $\k$-linear categories.
 The following lemma explains how to recover the mesh-relations $\gamma_X$ and the pairing $\sigma_*$ starting from a different choice of almost split sequences.

 \begin{lem} In the previous setting, let $X\in\Gamma$ be non-projective and let

 be the almost split sequence ending in $X$ that is used in the definition of the modulation on $\Gamma$, where $X_1,\ldots,X_r\in \Gamma$ are pairwise distinct.
 Let